TeamHG-Memex/scrapy-rotating-proxies/README.rst

 A: It is up to you to find proxies and maintain proper ban rules for web sites; ``scrapy-rotating-proxies`` doesn't have anything built-in.
-There are commercial proxy services like https://crawlera.com/ which can integrate with Scrapy (see https://github.com/scrapy-plugins/scrapy-crawlera) and take care of all these details.
+There are commercial proxy services like `Zyte Smart Proxy Manager`_ which can integrate with Scrapy (see https://github.com/scrapy-plugins/scrapy-crawlera) and take care of all these details.

+.. _Zyte Smart Proxy Manager: https://www.zyte.com/smart-proxy-manager/

 Contributing
 ------------